Liverpool owner FSG prepared to sell shares in EPL club

-Fenway Sports Group (FSG) said in a statement that it remains committed to the club, which it bought in 2010 and has guided to a new era of success.
+Fenway Sports Group said in a statement it remained committed to the club it bought in 2010 and has guided to a new era of success.

-Responding to a report by the Athletic, which claimed Liverpool had been put up for sale, FSG said it would consider new shareholders.
+When asked by the Associated Press about the potential that Liverpool could be put up for sale, FSG said it would consider new shareholders.

 ”FSG remains fully committed to the success of Liverpool, both on and off the pitch.”

-Liverpool has re-established itself as one of the leading clubs in Europe under FSG and won its first league title in 30 years in 2020.
+Liverpool has under FSG re-established itself as one of the leading clubs in Europe and won its first English league title in 30 years in 2020.

 Manager Jurgen Klopp has also helped the club win the Champions League, Club World Cup, FA Cup and League Cup since being hired in 2015.